Richard Webber: Storylines

 The enigmatic Chief of Surgery at Seattle Grace is a leading figure in the show.
 Always vigilant, seeking and trying new things, his ambition is to see Seattle Grace as the top surgical program in the country.
 This sometimes leads him to make daring decisions.
-In the first season, the surgical program is presented as one of the best in the United States.
-Later in the series, his wife Adele asks him to retire, forcing him to choose between his career and their marriage.
+In Season 1, the surgical program is presented as one of the best in the United States.
+Later in the series, his wife Adele (Loretta Devine) asks him to retire, forcing him to choose between his career and their marriage.
 He tries to skirt around it, but Adele, tired of waiting, makes her choice and leaves him.
 He moves out and sleeps in his office for a short time.
-Since he learned of Ellis Grey's illness, Richard began visiting her regularly, but upon deciding to attempt a reconciliation with Adele, he realizes that he can no longer continue his emotional affair with Ellis.
+Since he learned of Ellis Grey's (Kate Burton) Alzheimer's diagnosis, Richard began visiting her regularly, but upon deciding to attempt a reconciliation with Adele, he realizes that he can no longer continue his emotional affair with Ellis.
 He attempts to patch things up with his wife, but is stunned to find out that she has apparently moved on to someone else.
 In the meantime, Richard makes plans to retire and must name his successor.
 He first thought of recommending Dr. Preston Burke (Isaiah Washington) as his successor, but after the secret of Burke's tremor and cover-up came out, that plan is put on hold.
 Nevertheless, he tells the hospital board of his retirement but has yet to name his successor; Dr. Derek Shepherd (Patrick Dempsey), Preston, Dr. Addison Montgomery (Kate Walsh) and Dr. Mark Sloan (Eric Dane) are all eagerly clamoring for the post.
 Richard eventually chooses Derek, but Derek tells Richard that he should remain chief.

-Near the end of the third season, Adele is admitted to the hospital and is discovered to be pregnant (at 52 years old).
+Near the end of Season 3, Adele is admitted to the hospital and is discovered to be pregnant (at 52 years old).
 Though he believes the father to be the man Adele insinuated to be seeing months earlier, Richard stays by Adele's side as she is treated.
 However, due to complications, she loses the baby.
 Adele later admits to Richard that the baby, which was a boy, was actually his.
-At the conclusion of the third season, Richard and Adele decide to give their marriage another try.
+At the conclusion of Season 3, Richard and Adele decide to give their marriage another try.

-At the beginning of the fourth season, Richard and Adele declare that his work is the reason that their marriage has failed and separate.
-He consequently moves in with his friend Derek Shepherd in his trailer home and tries to repair his life as a divorcée for the remainder of the season until, by the end, he reasserts his good reputation to his wife and wins her back.
+At the beginning of Season 4, Richard and Adele declare that his work is the reason that their marriage has failed and separate.
+He consequently moves in with Derek in his trailer home and tries to repair his life as a divorcée for the remainder of the season until, by the end, he reasserts his good reputation to his wife and wins her back.